benjazor/SupHealth/readme.md

 ## What is SupHealth?
 SupHealth is an iOS app that let you see the evolution of COVID19 statistics based on covid19api.com data.

+## Views
-## Home
+### Home
-On the home page you access to the global numbers.
+On the home view you access to the global numbers.
 (photo)

-## Country list
+### Country list
-On the country list you can access the list of countries and easily filter through your favorites.
+On the country list view you can access the list of countries and easily filter through your favorites.
 (photo)

-## Details
+### Details
-On the details page you can view all the data from a single country.
+On the details view you can view all the data from a single country and add or remove it from your favorites.
-(Photo)
+(photo)

 ## Features
 ### Add / Remove favorites
-You can toggle countries to your favorites through the details view.
+You can toggle countries to your favorites through the star toggle on the details view.
-(Photo + arrow)
+(photo + arrow)

 ### Filter
 You can filter your favorites countries in the country list tab by using the toggle in the top right corner.
-(Photo + arrow)
+(photo + arrow)

+## To Do List
+- [ ] Details View : Design
+- [ ] Home View : Design
+- [ ] Details View : Share button